-The Queen Snake (Regina septemvittata) is a medium-sized, semi-aquatic snake that ranges throughout much of eastern North America, from Michigan and southern Ontario southward to Georgia and eastern Mississippi.
-A disjunct population of R. septemvittata occurs in Arkansas, principally in the Boston Mountains and Arkansas River Valley ecoregions.
-This isolate is the only population of R. septemvittata west of the Mississippi River and is separated by >400 km from the nearest eastern populations.
+The Queen Snake (Regina septemvittata) is a medium-sized, semi-aquatic snake that ranges throughout much of eastern North America, from Michigan and southern Ontario southward to the Florida panhandle and southern Mississippi.
+A disjunct population of R. septemvittata occurs in Arkansas, principally in the Boston Mountains and Arkansas Valley ecoregions.
+This isolate is the only population of R. septemvittata west of the Mississippi River and is separated by >250 miles from the nearest eastern populations.
 The Mississippi River is a significant barrier to gene flow in many vertebrate species and is considered to have been the major driver of speciation in several closely related reptiles, amphibians, fishes, and mammals.
-For these reasons, it has been suggested that Arkansas R. septemvittata may be genetically distinct from populations east of the Mississippi River and that the two geographically isolated population segments represent different species.
-An unpublished M.S. thesis by Weatherby (Miami U.-Ohio) in 1974 found Arkansas R. septemvittata were genetically unique from Tennessee populations, supporting this could be the case.
+For these reasons, Arkansas R. septemvittata may be genetically distinct from populations east of the Mississippi River and the two geographically isolated range segments may represent different species.
+An unpublished M.S. thesis by Weatherby (1974, Miami Univ.-Ohio) found Arkansas R. septemvittata were genetically unique from IL, OH, KY, and TN populations, supporting this could be the case.

-Within Arkansas, R. septemvittata is known primarily from the Mulberry River in Franklin and Johnson counties, but scattered records exist from other rivers such as Illinois Bayou, South Fork of the Little Red, Salado Creek, and Cadron Creek (Fig. 1).
+Within Arkansas, R. septemvittata is known primarily from the Mulberry River in Franklin and Johnson counties, but scattered records exist from other systems such as Illinois Bayou, South Fork of the Little Red, Salado Creek, and Cadron Creek (Fig. 1).
 There is also an 1895 record for Hot Springs, Garland County.
 Due to the small number of localities and a paucity of recent records outside the Mulberry River, some experts have suggested that R. septemvittata may be nearing extirpation in Arkansas.
-In 2005-06, researchers from Arkansas State University conducted surveys at nine historical locations and 11 potential new localities and found R. septemvittata at only two sites on the Mulberry River and two sites on Illinois Bayou.
-In 2013-14, we found R. septemvittata in the Mulberry River (multiple localities), Little Piney Creek, Illinois Bayou, and South Fork of the Little Red River, indicating that the species still maintains populations on these rivers and may persist in other locations as well.
+In 2005-06, researchers from Arkansas State University conducted surveys at nine historical locations and 11 potentially new localities and found R. septemvittata at only two sites on the Mulberry River and two sites on Illinois Bayou.
+Since 2013, we have found R. septemvittata on the Mulberry River, Little Piney Creek, Illinois Bayou, Archey Creek, South Fork of the Little Red River, and Cadron Creek, indicating that the species still maintains populations on these rivers and may also persist in other locations.

-According to the Arkansas Wildlife Action Plan, R. septemvittata has the highest priority (24) score of all reptile species and is considered to be imperiled in Arkansas (S2 rank) with a decreasing population trend.
-R. septemvittata is a crayfish diet-specialist and historically inhabited clear, rocky, streams, which have suffered from a variety of human impacts.
+According to the Arkansas Wildlife Action Plan, R. septemvittata has the highest priority score of all reptile species and is considered to be critically imperiled in Arkansas (S1 rank) with a decreasing population trend.
+R. septemvittata is a crayfish diet-specialist and historically inhabited clear, rocky streams, which have suffered from a variety of human impacts.
 Further distribution and abundance survey work are needed to fill data gaps and determine conservation actions.
-Furthermore, investigation of genetic and morphological characters is warranted to determine if the Arkansas population represents a distinct species.
+In addition, investigation of genetic and morphological characters is warranted to determine if the Arkansas population represents a distinct species.